rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 All Networking operations are done via a _networking service object_.
 To instantiate this object, call the `networkingService` method on the `$client` object.
-This method takes two arguments:
+This method takes the following arguments:

 | Position | Description | Data type | Required? | Default value | Example value |
 | -------- | ----------- | ----------| --------- | ------------- | ------------- |